guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 - rent or mortgage (if not paid off)
 - energy and household bills
 - food and living costs
-- care and health costs in later life
+- care costs in later life

 Use the [Money Advice Service Budget planner](https://www.moneyadviceservice.org.uk/en/tools/budget-planner) to work out how much your expenses will be in retirement.